Homology-Preserving Multi-Scale Graph Skeletonization Using Mapper on Graphs

-\section{Introduction}
+\firstsection{Introduction }

-Networks are often used to model social, biological, and technological systems.
+Graphs are often used to model relationships in social, biological, and technological systems.
 In recent years, our ability to collect and archive such data has far outpaced our ability to understand them.
-For instance, the Blue Brain Project---the world’s largest-scale simulations of neural circuits---generates instances of the micro-connectome containing 10 million neurons and 88 billion synaptic connections for the rodent brain.
-The challenges for graph visualization (sometimes called network visualization) are two-fold: how to effectively extract features from such complex data; and how to design effective visualizations to communicate these features to the users.
+The challenges for graph visualizations are two-fold: how to effectively extract features from such large and complex data; and how to design effective visualizations to communicate these features to the users?

-We propose to address these challenges by leveraging the \emph{mapper} construction~\cite{SinghMemoliCarlsson2007}, a tool in topological data analysis (TDA), to develop visualizations for large network data.
-Given a topological space $\Xspace$ equipped with a function $f$ on $\Xspace$, the classic mapper construction from the seminal work of Singh \etal~\cite{SinghMemoliCarlsson2007} provides a \emph{topological summary} of the data for efficient computation, manipulation, and exploration.
-It has enjoyed tremendous success in data science, from cancer research~\cite{NicolauLevineCarlsson2011} to sports analytics~\cite{Alagappan2012}, among others~\cite{Carlsson2014, LiuMaljovecWang2017, LumSinghLehman2013, TorresOliveiraTate2016}; it is also a cornerstone of several data analytics companies, e.g., Ayasdi and Alpine Data Labs.
+One approach to addressing this problem has been graph aggregation, which creates a skeleton of a graph via node~\cite{Schaeffer2007} and edge clustering~\cite{CuiZhouQu2008, ErsoyHurterPaulovich2011}.
+Common node clustering techniques include spectral methods~\cite{Dhillon2001,Fiedler1973,KulisBasuDhillon2009,WhiteSmyth2005}, similarity-based aggregation~\cite{TianHankinsPatel2008}, community detection~\cite{Newman2004,Newman2003}, random walks~\cite{JehWidom2002,PonsLatapy2005}, and hierarchical clustering~\cite{BrandesGaertlerWagner2003,BuiChaudhuriLeighton1987}.
+There are two limitations to these existing approaches.
+First, they make no guarantees about the preservation of homological features (i.e., components and tunnels) in the original graph (see \cref{fig:teaser}).
+Second, they provide only a single perspective on the aggregation of the graph, driven by the objective of the clustering algorithm.

-In this paper, we develop a variation of the mapper construction targeting weighted undirected graphs, called {\mog}.
-For the rest of the paper, we use \emph{networks} to refer to the \emph{data} and \emph{graphs} as an abstraction to the data.
-The mapper construction connects naturally with visualization by providing a strong theoretical basis for simplifying large complex data while preserving their core structures.
-Specifically: \begin{itemize} \item We propose a set of summarization techniques to transform large graphs into hierarchical representations and provide interactive visualizations for their exploration. \item We demonstrate the effectiveness of our method on synthetic and real-world data using three different topological lenses that capture various properties of the graphs. \item We provide open-sourced implementation together with our experimental datasets via GitHub (see the supplement material). \end{itemize}
+We propose to address these challenges by adapting the \emph{mapper} construction~\cite{SinghMemoliCarlsson2007}---a tool from topological data analysis (TDA)---to develop homology-preserving skeletonizations of graphs for visualization.
+The original mapper algorithm has enjoyed tremendous success in data science, e.g., cancer research~\cite{NicolauLevineCarlsson2011}, phonemics~\cite{ZhouKamruzzamanSchnable2021,KamruzzamanKalyanaramanKrishnamoorthy2018}, and others~\cite{LumSinghLehman2013, TorresOliveiraTate2016}.